Get started with Ubuntu Pro

 First, let's find out how many deb packages are installed on your machine and from which source:

-$ pro security-status 2190 packages installed: 1870 packages from Ubuntu Main/Restricted repository 281 packages from Ubuntu Universe/Multiverse repository 10 packages from third parties 29 packages no longer available for download To get more information about the packages, run pro security-status --help for a list of available options.
-This machine is not attached to an Ubuntu Pro subscription.
-Main/Restricted packages receive updates with LTS until 2025.
-Try Ubuntu Pro beta with a free personal subscription on up to 5 machines.
-Learn more at https://ubuntu.com/pro
+$ pro security-status 1919 packages installed: 1870 packages from Ubuntu Main/Restricted repository 10 packages from Ubuntu Universe/Multiverse repository 10 package from a third party 29 packages no longer available for download To get more information about the packages, run pro security-status --help for a list of available options.
+This machine is receiving security patching for Ubuntu Main/Restricted repository until 2025.
+This machine is NOT attached to an Ubuntu Pro subscription.
+Ubuntu Pro with 'esm-infra' enabled provides security updates for Main/Restricted packages until 2030.
+Ubuntu Pro with 'esm-apps' enabled provides security updates for Universe/Multiverse packages until 2030 and has 1 pending security update.
+Try Ubuntu Pro with a free personal subscription on up to 5 machines.

 - 1870 packages are from Ubuntu Main/ Restricted repository which means that they receive Ubuntu LTS updates until 2025.
 This is covered without any subscription but can be expanded with Ubuntu Pro for an additional 5 years, until 2030.

-- 281 packages are from Ubuntu Universe/ Multiverse repository and they come with no security assurance with Ubuntu LTS.
-They would be covered by Ubuntu Pro and there might be beta security updates available for them today.
-Let's find out if that is the case.
+- 10 packages are from Ubuntu Universe/ Multiverse repository and they come with no security assurance from Ubuntu LTS, but they are covered by Ubuntu Pro.

 Note: if you're currently not using any packages from the Ubuntu Universe repository, that line will not be displayed.